Country-specific euro zone risks remain 'very serious' - IMF

 "In some cases, fiscal policy for the last couple of years has actually been pro-cyclical," Thomsen said.

-"Therefore they are left with even less fiscal space to counter shocks that are country-specific, with a correspondingly higher risk in the future of a shock that would force them into pro-cyclical tightening just when things start screwing up."
+"Therefore they are left with even less fiscal space to counter shocks that are country-specific, with a correspondingly higher risk in the future of a shock that would force them into pro-cyclical tightening just when things starts going down."

 (Reporting by Marc Jones; Editing by Kevin Liffey)